Vestibular stenosis: nasal valve collapse

 Those with severe external valve collapse may need a different cartilage graft to build up the weakened lateral nasal wall.
 The alar batten graft is commonly used.
 Alar batten grafts are grafts used to fortify the nasal airway in the collapsing part of the upper nostril.
 The name alar batten comes from the word alar (the cartilaginous flap on the outer side of each nostril) and batten (which is a nautical term describing: a thin narrow strip of lumber used especially to seal or reinforce a joint.
 Ex: “Batten down the hatches.”)

 Normally alar batten grafts are inserted in surgical subcutaneous pockets at the weakest area of the lower lateral cartilages.
 Alar batten grafts can be made up of septal, rib, or ear cartilage.
-However, conchal cartilage or ear cartilage, is often shaped in a curved manner making it and ideal choice for patients with significant collapse.
+However, conchal cartilage or ear cartilage is often shaped in a curved manner making it an ideal choice for patients with significant collapse.

 Nasal valve collapse can be complex and requires the practitioner to be well versed in several procedures in order to be successful in its repair.
-But, for those suffering with nasal valve collapse the correction can truly be life-changing.
+But, for those suffering from nasal valve collapse, the correction can truly be life-changing.